Saxilby: History

-Early history

-The Romans built the Fossdyke which runs through the Saxilby area, but it is unknown whether they settled on the site.
-Roman pottery has been found in digs in the area, which is what suggests they may have settled in this area.
+The Foss Dyke, which runs through Saxilby, may date back to Roman times.
+Whether they settled at the site is unknown, although Roman pottery has been found nearby.
 During the 9th century, Viking invaders took many areas of Lincolnshire and some settled in Saxilby.
-In the 12th century, the Normans began creating Manors and the Manor in the Saxilby area was given to Odo, the Bishop of Bayeux.
+In the 12th century the Normans began creating Manors, and the Manor in the Saxilby area was given to Odo of Bayeux, half-brother of William the Conqueror.

 Local government and public services

-Saxilby with Ingleby Parish Council is made up of 14 Councillors.
-The Saxilby Ward of West Lindsey District Council has 2 seats.
-Saxilby falls under the Gainsborough parliamentary constituency, and the current MP for this area is Sir Edward Leigh, and has been since 1997, and was MP from 1983 for Gainsborough and Horncastle, the former Constituency for the Saxilby area.
+Saxilby with Ingleby Parish Council is made up of fourteen councillors.
+The Saxilby Ward of West Lindsey District Council has two seats.

+Saxilby falls is in Gainsborough parliamentary constituency, and the current MP is Sir Edward Leigh.

-Policing in Saxilby falls under the responsibility of the Lincolnshire Police, fire-fighting under the responsibility of the Lincolnshire Fire and Rescue Service, and the village is served by the East Midlands Ambulance Service (EMAS).
-The closest hospital is Lincoln County Hospital, which runs a 24-hour accident and emergency department.
-Saxilby has two medical practices: Trent Valley Surgery and Glebe Practice, both located on Sykes Lane.
-The Vicarage Veterinary Centre is located on Church Road.
+Policing is the responsibility of the Lincolnshire Police.
+Fire-fighting is the responsibility of the Lincolnshire Fire and Rescue Service, and the village has a Community Fire Station staffed by on-call firefighters.

+The village is served by the East Midlands Ambulance Service (EMAS).
+The closest hospital is Lincoln County Hospital, which includes a 24-hour accident and emergency department.
+The John Coupland Hospital in Gainsborough has a limited hours Urgent Treatment Centre.

+Saxilby has two medical practices and a veterinary practice.